-The DCP is calling on the public to sign Vickey’s letter too, which asks for funding to be returned and for disabled children to be seen as a priority for government.
-The DCP wants to see the most vulnerable children in England at the heart of the government’s next Spending Review.
+The DCP wants to see the most vulnerable children in England at the heart of the government’s next Spending Review in the autumn.

 Amanda Batten, Chair of the Disabled Children’s Partnership, says: “Services for disabled children have never been perfect.
 But cuts to budgets combined with a 33% increase in the number of disabled children over the last decade means we have reached a critical point – one where we need to decide what kind of country we want to be.
 We’re talking about some of the most vulnerable children in society.